practicalnursing/practicalnursing.github.io/docs/Courses/Semester 1/PN1100 - Intro to Nursing Concepts/Objective 1/Profession of Nursing in Canada.md

 ![[Florence Nightengale.jpeg]]

-Florence Nightgale is known as the founder of modern nursing.
+Florence Nightengale is known as the founder of modern nursing.

 She first came to prominence as the appointed superintendent of English nurses in the Crimean War (1853-56).
 During the war, she was responsible for reducing the soldier mortality rate from 44% to 2.2% in 6 months.